AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/appendix.rst

 .. _mcdc-limitations:

 MCDC inaccuracies with interrupts and multi-threaded applications
 -----------------------------------------------------------------

-There is one limitation in |gcp| with respect to MCDC assessments: potential inaccuracies in results reported for particular decisions when these decisions are evaluated concurrently by different threads or mixed with interrupt processing in bareboard configurations.
+There is one limitation in |gcp| with respect to MCDC assessments from binary
+traces: potential inaccuracies in results reported for particular decisions when these decisions are evaluated concurrently by different threads or mixed with interrupt processing in bareboard configurations.

 Technically, the decisions of concern are those for which the associated binary decision diagram is not a tree, that is, those with at least one